 One guiding principle is technology imprint in hitherto pristine region, or existing structures expansion, intrinsically changes the environment.
 During take-up of ocean wave energy conversion to electricity, fresh water, and hydrogen, care must be exercised to "leave clean trails" with least negative impact of tests, early deployments, and failures among the wide variety of proposed technologies.
 Some developers identified prime project sites, having consistently energetic waves and/or proximity to favorable venue, that have been widely obvious for long duration.
 Competing site claims, or rancor over duplicative support operations such as data collection, cable laying, or anchorage may drive up false cost, produce waste, and divert time from implementation.
 A type of hestorical debacle should not be repeated- by analogy, the construction of transcontinental railroad tracks closely passing opposite directions several miles to get additional contract payment.
 Appropriate development is instead embraced by a "nursery" approach for utilizing minimum number of early identified prime sites off a country's seaboards.
 The test beds can help manage technology verification, comparison, and monitoring.
 Government/industry participation, provision, or cost share of common support reduces assessment variables and improves standards development.
 Additionally, oversight would account equipment installation, monitoring, and recovery where, for example, hardware, mooring, power transmission line, etc. may be otherwise stranded debris due to developer insolvency.
 From such nurseries, successful (perhaps certified) technologies could be assured.
 The UK "Wave Hub", in concept public provision of common electrical socket to disparate private entities, approaches the required first steps for practically developing regional ocean resources.
 After some period, it is assumed successful technologies will break out from test beds and expand in other venue.
 At such time, results of the current dialogue regarding individual tract leases will have further progressed toward standard practice.
 To such extent as possible, some desirable venues may be near decommissioned oil and gas structures.
 In addition to utility for establishing reefs, as the Rigs to Reefs program, rig foundations can be modified to provide superb moorings.

 Ocean waves are predictable eight days in advance of arrival at particular locations.
 OWEB world map helps manage data links between near real time wave energy reporting buoys and OWEC® electric power generation.
 As grids expand, OWEB telemetric devices report point-to-point hydroface and module conditions.
 In this manner, adaptive SCADA Supervisory Control and Data Acquisition functions develop as extensions of the Internet web.
 With working growth of real and virtual realms, the OWEB map becomes practical SCADA template for accurately monitoring deployment techniques and controlling OWEC® site configurations, weather and wave field mapping, electrical conditioning, and environmental factors.
-US Department of Energy is promoting open source development of such functions.
+In 2014, US Department of Energy is promoted open source development of such functions.
 Accurate correlation to resource equivalents of diverse interest may provide the electrical product of the number of modules required to power remote equipment or off-grid regions, purify water, electrolytically produce hydrogen and oxygen, and projections of fresh water supply, sea level management, and attendant hydrocarbon pollution abatement in a World water-based "hydrogen economy".
 US Vice President Al Gore, author of Earth in the Balance, 1992, then stated "a global energy network makes enormous sense if we are to meet global energy needs with a minimal impact on the world's environment.
 Such advances in long distance transmission may even make possible Buckminster Fuller's vision that Eastern and Western hemispheres be joined by cable to assist each other in managing peak energy demand, since the high daytime use in one hemisphere occurs at precisely the low night time consumption by the other".
 OWEB Ocean Wave Energy weB interconnections will manifest this illumination (also here) with minimal line loss.

 Proposal contents are in draft and complete forms.
 Further detail is available upon request.